veloren/book/src/players/troubleshooting.md

         output: Off, // The important line!
     ),
     ```
 4. Save file and retry.
-Incase it didn't help visit [Reporting Bugs](reporting-bugs.md) page.
+In case it didn't help visit [Reporting Bugs](reporting-bugs.md) page.

+## PS4 or other controller not working

+Currently only XInput controllers are supported on Windows.
+This means that controllers like the PS4, Switch, and some older generic controllers won't work with Veloren.

+In order to work around this, a program such as [DS4Windows](https://github.com/Ryochan7/DS4Windows/releases) can be used.
+Both a text and video tutorial on how to use DS4Windows can be found [here](https://ryochan7.github.io/ds4windows-site/#howto).